 - Needham Parks and Recreation sponsors various hiking and walking activities.
 Their brochures are available online.

 The Bay Colony Rail Trail project is working on creating a 7-mile walking/biking path along an unused railroad right of way.
 The path will run through beautiful conservation land and over the Charles River.
-The first section, a 1.7 mile multi-use path from the Needham Forest to Red Wing Bay, opened in May 1, 2016, and a 1 mile section in Newton Upper Falls opened later in 2016.
-The two last sections, a 3 mile stretch in Dover and 1.3 miles in Medfield, are in progress.
-The Bay Colony Rail Trail project welcomes volunteers and supporters.
+The first section, a 1.7 mile multi-use path from the Needham Forest to Red Wing Bay, opened in May 1, 2016, and the 1-mile Upper Falls Greenway in Newton Upper Falls opened later in 2016.
+The 1.3 mile Medfield section opened in 2022, and the final 3-mile stretch in Dover is in progress.
+The Bay Colony Rail Trail website has maps, information about parking, and updates.
+The project welcomes volunteers and supporters.

 Other pages in this section